Rocky1324/music-web-css-only/README.md

 ## How I Built It

-This project was built entirely with HTML5 and CSS3, without any JavaScript.
-Every interaction, transition, and animation was made possible using CSS-only techniques — including gradients, hover effects, keyframe animations, and responsive layouts.
+This project was built entirely with **HTML5** and **CSS3**, without any JavaScript.
+Every interaction, transition, and animation was made possible using **CSS-only techniques** — including gradients, hover effects, keyframe animations, and responsive layouts.

-I used semantic HTML structure for accessibility, and CSS variables for a scalable and organized design system.
-It even includes a dark mode toggle implemented purely with CSS, which was one of the most challenging and rewarding parts to create.
+I used semantic HTML structure for accessibility, and **CSS variables** for a scalable and organized design system.
+It even includes a **dark mode toggle implemented purely with CSS**, which was one of the most challenging and rewarding parts to create.

 ## Challenges I Faced

-The biggest challenge was building an interactive and dynamic-looking website without using any JavaScript.
-I had to find creative solutions using only CSS features like the :checked selector, transitions, and keyframes.
+The biggest challenge was building an interactive and dynamic-looking website **without using any JavaScript**.
+I had to find creative solutions using only CSS features like the `:checked` selector, transitions, and keyframes.
 Another challenge was balancing performance and aesthetics — ensuring smooth animations without affecting loading speed or responsiveness.

 ## What I Learned

 Through this project, I discovered how powerful CSS can be when pushed to its limits.
 I improved my understanding of:

-    Advanced CSS animations and gradients
+* **Advanced CSS animations and gradients**

-    Responsive design using flexible grid layouts
+* **Responsive design** using flexible grid layouts

-    Accessibility and semantic HTML structure
+* **Accessibility** and semantic HTML structure

-    Creative problem-solving under strict technical constraints
+* **Creative problem-solving** under strict technical constraints

 This experience also taught me that limitations often inspire creativity — working without JavaScript forced me to think differently and explore new design techniques.

-## What’s Next?
+## What’s Next for Music

 In future versions, I plan to:

-    Add backend support (Flask + SQLite) for dynamic content
+* Add backend support (**Flask + SQLite**) for dynamic content

-    Integrate interactive components (once JavaScript is allowed)
+* Integrate interactive components (once JavaScript is allowed)

-    Expand the project into a full portfolio and learning platform for creative web design
+* Expand the project into a **full portfolio and learning platform** for creative web design